RhinoSecurityLabs/Cloud-Security-Research/AWS/glue_dev_endpoint_credentials/README.md

 From within a Glue Development Endpoint, run the following command: `curl http://169.254.169.254/latest/meta-data/iam/security-credentials/dummy`

 You will get returned the keys belonging to whatever role is attached to that Development Endpoint!
-The following screenshot shows that the typical `/latest/meta-data/` endpoint returns a 404, but the IAM credentials endpoint still works when using the hardcoded name `dummy`.
+The following screenshot shows that the typical `/latest/meta-data/` endpoint returns a 404, but the IAM credentials endpoint still works when using the hardcoded name `dummy` (regardless of what the actual role is named).

 ![Glue metadata example](./images/ExampleGlueMetadata.jpg)